jasonFerre/cdk-proxy-rest-api/README.md

 ## Getting Started

+To install all the dependencies locally please run the command: npm run start, after the process ends, you have seted the initial step to contribute with this project.

 ## Scripts

 This project uses npm scripts for managing workflow.
 Here is a list of the available commands: